 - The median company in the Information Technology sector has a 5-year CAGR of 7.3%;

 - Thirty-four percent of SaaS businesses offer free trial periods;

 - The SaaS segment has seen the lowest churn rate of all the segments with the voluntary churn being 4.04%.

 While a one-time payment can bring businesses more money at once, a subscription commerce business model focuses on longevity.
-Recurring revenue each month can add up to more customer spending over time.
-Additionally, it can drive customer loyalty when users come to depend on the value it adds to their lives.
+Recurring revenue can add up to more customer spending over time.
+Additionally, B2C and B2B subscription business models help drive customer loyalty as users come to depend on the value they provide.